leekchan/accounting/README.md

 ## FormatMoneyFloat64(value float64) string

-**Caution: Please do not use float64 to count money.
-Floats can have errors when you perform operations on them.
-Using [big.Rat](https://golang.org/pkg/math/big/#Rat) is highly recommended.**

 FormatMoneyFloat64 only supports float64 value.
 It is faster than FormatMoney, because it does not do any runtime type evaluation.

 **Examples:**